Bye Bye Love (film): Reception

 The film grossed $12.1 million in the U.S. in its theatrical run.
-It has an 18% rating on Rotten Tomatoes based on 22 reviews.
+It has a 23% rating on Rotten Tomatoes based on 22 reviews.
 Janeane Garofalo's performance as the "date from hell" got good reviews, and earned her a nomination for an American Comedy Award.
 Many of the reviews complained that the movie played more like an episode of a sitcom than a feature film.

-It was released on DVD on March 8, 2005 through Anchor Bay Entertainment.
+It was released on DVD on March 8, 2005, through Anchor Bay Entertainment.

 Soundtrack

 The film's soundtrack includes performances by Linda Ronstadt, The Proclaimers, Mary Chapin Carpenter, Ben Taylor, Everly Brothers, and Jackson Browne.
-It was released on March 14, 1995 through Giant Records.
+It was released on March 14, 1995, through Giant Records.